 • SPRAVATO® was not assessed in pregnant women.
 SPRAVATO® may cause fetal harm when administered to pregnant women

 • In a study in healthy volunteers, a single dose of SPRAVATO® caused cognitive performance decline 40 minutes post dose.
 Cognitive performance and mental effort were comparable between SPRAVATO® and placebo at 2 hours post dose

 • Long-term cognitive and memory impairment have been reported with repeated off-label ketamine misuse or abuse

-Adverse events leading to SPRAVATO™ discontinuation in more than 2 patients included anxiety (1.2%), depression (0.9%), blood pressure increased (0.6%), dizziness (0.6%), suicidal ideation (0.5%), dissociation (0.4%), nausea (0.4%), vomiting (0.4%), headache (0.3%), muscular weakness (0.3%), vertigo (0.2%), hypertension (0.2%), panic attack (0.2%), and sedation (0.2%).1
+For patients with TRD, adverse events leading to SPRAVATO® discontinuation in >2 patients included anxiety (1.2%), depression (0.9%), blood pressure increased (0.6%), dizziness (0.6%), suicidal ideation (0.5%), dissociation (0.4%), nausea (0.4%), vomiting (0.4%), headache (0.3%), muscular weakness (0.3%), vertigo (0.2%), hypertension (0.2%), panic attack (0.2%), and sedation (0.2%).1

 For additional information, please see full Prescribing Information, including Boxed WARNINGS.

-1. SPRAVATO™ [Prescribing Information].
-Titusville, NJ: Janssen Pharmaceuticals, Inc. March 2019.
+1. SPRAVATO® [Prescribing Information].
+Titusville, NJ: Janssen Pharmaceuticals, Inc. July 2020.